 If you teach English in Kiev with ILP (lucky lucky!) you have it easy — you can easily take a sleeper train from Kiev into Odessa.
-It takes about 7 hours and costs around $15.
+It takes about 7-10 hours and costs around $15 for a roundtrip ticket (or triple that if you want a first-class ticket).
 You can also take a bus there, which takes around 6 hours and costs about the same.

 ILP volunteers have gotten help booking tickets and things online with the help of their Local Coordinator, but you can also check out this website for booking overnight trains to Odessa.